kristianka/tamk-timetable/README.md

 _Not affiliated with TAMK, unofficial project for a course._

-This the repository for our fullstack timetable app, made by [@HenriSjoblom](https://github.com/HenriSjoblom), [@kristianka](https://github.com/kristianka) and [@Zennrr](https://github.com/Zennrr)!
+This is the repository for our fullstack timetable app, made by [@HenriSjoblom](https://github.com/HenriSjoblom), [@kristianka](https://github.com/kristianka) and [@Zennrr](https://github.com/Zennrr)!

 You can search tamk courses and create your own timetable!
 Note: this is proof-of-concept version of the main product.
-Over the course, we made through documentation how to make the project.
+Over the course, we made thorough documentation how to make the project.

 This project has a proper CI/CD pipeline (excluding deploy), we used Trello for tracking issues and what work to do.
-We used pull requests like in a real project, the main branch is projected.
+We used pull requests like in a real project, the main branch is protected.

 Both frontend and backend have strict linting and style rules!
 We used `eslint` and `prettier`.
+Pretty much all buttons/server calls have a test!

 Screenshots under technologies!